albertattard/connect-to-autonomous-database-from-java-application/README.md

-# Connect to Autonomous Database using a Wallet
+# Connect to Autonomous Database from Java Application

 ## Obtain the wallet